Denoise

 Parameters

-Luminance denoising; higher=more noise removed, may lose detail
+Luminance denoising strength.
+Higher = more noise removed, but may lose fine detail

 Mask